Deep into the Balkans

 16h00 – 18h00 Travel to Sofia

 18h00 Arrival in Sofia, check-in at the hotel, and the rest of the day at leisure.
-Guide and driver at the client’s disposal for dinner transfer.

 DAY 12 | SOFIA AND PLOVDIV